mbahcliff/House-price-prediction/README.md

 The dataset is obtained from Kaggle.
 It includes just over 414 rows and 8 columns.
 It has independent features such such house age, distance to the nearest MRT station, numbetr of convenience stores, latitude and longitude.
 All of these features play a very important roll in our prediction of of target(y).
 # Data splitting to training and testing model
 sklearn.model_selection is the library use to split our data into training and testing dataset.
-## 80% will be traing data and 20% test data
+## 80% will be traing data and 20% testing data
+# OLS regression results